 Know your rights: Breastfeeding in public and private

-It’s time to break down this stigma.
+It’s time to break the stigma against public breastfeeding.
 Fortunately, the law is on your side, empowering you to breastfeed when and where you need to.
 So, let’s talk about your rights.

 Breastfeeding laws: You have rights in all 50 states